 This particular model did about average when it came stain removal.
-To test this, we stained eggshells for 4 days in coffee to act as proxies for stained teeth, and then ran each brush for a full two minute cycle on a spot approximately the size of a tooth.
+To test this, we stained eggshells for 4 days in coffee to act as proxies for stained teeth and then ran each brush for a full two-minute cycle on a spot approximately the size of a tooth.

 This model of toothbrush actually tied for the highest score in this category, earning a 7 out of 10.
 This metric is split between holding comfort, brushing comfort, and noise.
 This model actually was ranked below average when it came to holding comfort, as most our testers felt that the glossy finish felt sticky.
 This model weighed in at 3.7 ozs, with a handle diameter of 3.625".

 The Brio had a much more favorable reception when it came to actual brushing comfort, earning the highest rank among our testers.
-This model operates at 31,000 movements per minute, and comes stock with a soft bristle brush.
+This model operates at 31,000 movements per minute and comes stock with a soft bristle brush.
 It also features a soft mode for sensitive teeth.
 Our testers felt that this model was comfortable while brushing, even when trying to get the hard to reach places around the back molars.
-Testers that had a history of sensitive gums felt that the soft mode on this toothbrush was extremely gentle, while still noting that there teeth felt very clean.
+Testers that had a history of sensitive gums felt that the soft mode on this toothbrush was extremely gentle, while still noting that their teeth felt very clean.

 This model was one of the quietest models that we tested, both in tester ratings and by the SPL meter.
 Our panel of testers rated this as the second quietest brush when they were using it, and noted that the tone of the sound was not particularly vexing.
-This was also one of the quietest toothbrushes on the SPL meter, measuring in at 60 dBa from 2" away, definitely a product worth considering if you are worried about waking up your roommates, or bothering anyone else that you cohabitate with.
+This was also one of the quietest toothbrushes on the SPL meter, measuring in at 60 dBa from 2" away, definitely a product worth considering if you are worried about waking up your roommates or bothering anyone else that you cohabitate with.